minhbubu/renova_devax_m2m/000054-MicroservicesMessagingAndEventing/content/_index.md

 #### Amazon SQS
 Amazon Simple Queue Service (SQS) is a fully managed message queuing service that makes it easy to decouple and scale microservices, distributed systems and serverless applications.
 SQS makes it simple and cost-effective to decouple and coordinate the components of a cloud application.
 Using SQS, you can send, store, and receive messages between software components at any volume, without losing messages or requiring other services to be always available.
 SQS standard queues offer maximum throughput, best-effort ordering, and at-least-once delivery.
 SQS FIFO queues are designed to guarantee that messages are processed exactly once, in the exact order that they are sent, with limited throughput.

+SQS offers two types of message queues.
+Standard queues offer maximum throughput, best-effort ordering, and at-least-once delivery.
+SQS FIFO queues are designed to guarantee that messages are processed exactly once, in the exact order that they are sent.

 #### Amazon SNS
 Amazon Simple Notification Service (SNS) is a flexible, fully managed pub/sub messaging and mobile notifications service for coordinating the delivery of messages to subscribing endpoints and clients.
 With SNS you can fan-out messages to a large number of subscribers, including distributed systems and services, and mobile devices.
 It is easy to set up, operate, and reliably send notifications to all your endpoints – at any scale.